Oshlack/ec-dtu-pipe/README.md

 * [DEXSeq](http://bioconductor.org/packages/release/bioc/html/DEXSeq.html) (required for exon-based analysis using DEXSeq's exon counting; download the source package somewhere to your machine)
 * [STAR](https://github.com/alexdobin/STAR) (required for exon-based analysis)

-*NOTE*: Using [Python 3+](https://www.python.org/download/releases/3.0/) is highly recommended for running the ECC-based pipeline.
-Creating the ECC matrix using Python 2 may result in significantly higher compute times.

 Install the following R packages:

 ```